 Contact Charlotte Markey at 800.331.0149 or 401.331.4500 x 1419 for details.

 This course is for experienced leaders who would like to train other leaders in New Leader Training, Troop Trips II and outdoor trainings.
 To be eligible, you must be recommended by your local SUM and approved by the council staff.
 Council trainers commit to a minimum of one training a year and attendance at the twice yearly Trainer's Conference.
 If you have questions, please contact Martha Frutchey, GSSNE Training Specialist at 401-331-4500 / 800-331-0149, ext.
 1408.

 Troop Refresher Course

-This course is for leaders who completed Troop Camp Training prior to 2005 or for leaders who were certified by another Girl Scout council.
-It covers the policies and procedures of GSRI and contains updates on training fundamentals.
-This course consists of one classroom session; there is no outdoor practicum.
-Once completed, leaders may take girls troop camping.
+This course is for leaders who completed Troop Camp Training Prior to 2005 or for leaders who were certified by another Girl Scout Council.
+It covers the polices and procedures of GSSNE and contains updates on training fundamentals.
+This Course Consits of one classroom session; there is no outdoor practicum.
+Once completed, leader may take girls troop camping.

 Troop Trips II

 This training is required for all leaders planning trips of more than 100 miles from their communities and/or overnight trips (including museum overnights).
 This course is not required for overnight camping trips at GSSNE camps because leaders receive a full training at the Troop/Group Camp Training session.

 *Tuesday, December 1, 2015 @ GSSNE Council Office, 500 Greenwich Avenue, Warwick, RI from 6:30pm -8:30pm.
 Click here to register online.